electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 We were going to be dry!
 My Mom had booked rooms in the Longmire Inn which meant we would have normal hot meals, a shower, a warm bed, and the opportunity to dry out all of our gear before continuing on.
 I hit the trail with the key to the car we had stashed at Longmire and got down the roughly 5 miles in an hour an a half.
 Dropped my pack in the car, filled up my water, and leached some WiFi at the ranger station to briefly check-in on work.

 I set out from Longmire for Eagle Peak Trailhead and flew up to the pass.
-I scrambled up the wet terrain towards Chutla Peak and was surprised by how sketchy it seemed in relation to how easy the access to it was.
+I scrambled up the wet terrain towards Chutla Peak and was surprised by how sketchy it seemed in relation to how easy the access to it was from Longmire.
 Views from the peak were limited by low cloud cover and I promptly returned to the pass and then headed up Eagle Peak.

 Climbing down from Eagle Peak I saw a bear in a meadow which I was pretty sure I would encounter on my way towards Wahpenayo.
-Once I descended enough to start the off from the trail I followed a light boot track traversing wet meadows under Chutla.
+Once I descended before leaving the main trail and following a light boot track traversing wet meadows under Chutla.
 I finally saw the bear I had seen from above, and it saw me.
 I continued on the path behind a tree and when I emerged on the other side there was no sign of the bear.
-I spent the next 10 minutes aimlessly singing and talking to myself loudly about the bear in hopes it wouldn't suddenly pop out and confront me, but I made it through without any sign that a bear had ever existed.
+I spent the next 10 minutes loudly singing and talking to myself about the bear in hopes it wouldn't suddenly pop out and confront me, but I made it through without any sign that a bear had ever existed.

 I continued on up towards Wahpenyo Peak as clouds rested on the ridge above me.
 I followed the ridge until I ended up on a peak and was pleased that I made it to the top.
 Out of the mist emerged another slightly higher point a little farther on and dutifully I continued on.
 This happened at least twice before I finally confirmed on my phone that I was in fact on the real peak.